Welcome to Norrbotten's museum

 For over 10 years, people have lived in northern Sweden.
 More than 000 years ago, even iron and steel were produced with advanced technology.
 The ancient and cultural remains that people have left behind are important for our common cultural heritage.

-Archaeological excavation at Ligga Stone Age grave.
+Archaeological investigation at the Ligga Stone Age grave.
 Photo: G Rúnar Gudmundsson, Norrbotten Museum.

-Archaeological missions are carried out before an area is to be built on, or if the area is to be used in a new or different way.
-The archaeological work can be divided into different stages.
-These steps are regulated in, among other things, the Environmental Code and the Cultural Environment Act (KML).
-Norrbotten's museum carries out all these tasks.
+Archaeological assignments are carried out before an area is to be built on, or used in a new or different way.
+The archaeological work can be divided into different stages, which are regulated in, among other things, the Environmental Code and the Cultural Environment Act (KML).
+Norrbotten Museum carries out all of these assignments.

 We carry out cultural-historical analyzes that can be incorporated into an EIA.
 We can deliver overall analyzes together with the museum's architectural antiquities, or analyzes with a focus solely on archaeology.
 They can be done as pure desktop products, but also in combination with field work.

-1. Archaeological investigation is carried out to find out if ancient remains are affected by the planned work.
-Investigations are mainly carried out based on KML at the request of the County Administrative Board, but can also be done at the direct request of the developer - outside KML.
+Archaeological investigation is carried out to find out whether ancient remains are affected by the planned work.
+Investigations are mainly carried out based on the KML at the request of the County Administrative Board, but can also be carried out at the direct request of the developer - outside the KML.

 If bones are found during an archaeological investigation, the museum's osteologist can analyze them to find out which animals are in the material.